datacite/mds/README.md

 ## Tools

-It's assumed you have PosgreSQL 8.4 and Roo 1.1 installed.
-You also will need Maven 2.2.1 and JDK 6 in your system (OpenJDK from Ubuntu works fine).
+It's assumed you have mysql 5.5 (or mariadb) and Roo 1.1.5 installed.
+Roo is not needed to run the application, only if you want to re-generate code from database.
+You also will need Maven 2.2.1 or newer.
+Minimum version of JDK is 6 (OpenJDK from Ubuntu works fine).

-You don't need Roo to run the code.
-Although you will most likely need it for development.

 ### mysql setup